wagarcdev/AppMinhaIdeia/readme.md

-A basic CRUD implementation in Java
+A basic Android / SQLite CRUD implementation in Java